 Import passwords from your browser or another password manager

-Note that importing passwords from a browser or another password manager is not available on Linux and Chromebook.
+Note that importing passwords from a browser or another password manager is not available on iOS.

-When you enter a login and password that isn’t saved in the app, it will ask you if you’d like to save it for future use.
-Stay logged in to Dashlane as you browse the web.
+If you're logged in to Dashlane as you browse the web, when you enter a login and password that isn’t saved in the app, it will ask you if you’d like to save it for future use.

 If you visit an account that’s already stored in Dashlane, and you enter a different password than what Dashlane has saved, the app will ask you if you’d like to replace it.
 This makes sure you always have the right passwords in Dashlane (especially when you reset them).

 For more information about using Dashlane in your browser, see here.

 To add passwords manually in the web app, select Passwords from the left-hand menu and click the Add new button.

 See this article for more information.